alexander-binder/Gatsby-js-blog-post/README.md

 ----------------------------------------------------------------------------------
 I as well created with styledComponents and css Grid a Mailgun about page Clone.
-I am use a 12 column grid and I than change the grid area of the components depending on the screen-size.
+I am use a 12 column grid and I than change the grid area of the components depending on the screen-size..

 ![](images/Screenshot4.png)